Managing Personal Relationships at Work: Employer Guide

 • Helps to make you a visible and recommended local employer by recruiting individuals from the same locality.

 However – workplace relationships do have the potential to be detrimental to a business in the absence of clear rules or boundaries or effective management.
-The risks of personal relationships at work include:
+It’s also important to remember that personal relationships at work may not be limited to sexual or romantic relationships, but can also include family relationships, very close friendships, and close business, financial or commercial relationships, any of which can complicate dynamics and wider relations in the workplace.

 Preferential and inconsistent treatment of employees